Destroyer: Early designs

 An important development came with the construction of HMS Swift in 1884, later redesignated TB 81.
 This was a large (137 ton) torpedo boat with four 47 mm quick-firing guns and three torpedo tubes.
 At 23.75 kn, while still not fast enough to engage enemy torpedo boats reliably, the ship at least had the armament to deal with them.

 Another forerunner of the torpedo-boat destroyer (TBD) was the Japanese torpedo boat (Falcon), built in 1885.
 Designed to Japanese specifications and ordered from the Isle of Dogs, London Yarrow shipyard in 1885, she was transported in parts to Japan, where she was assembled and launched in 1887.
 The 165 ft long vessel was armed with four 1-pounder (37 mm) quick-firing guns and six torpedo tubes, reached 19 knot, and at 203 tons, was the largest torpedo boat built to date.
-In her trials in 1889, Kotaka demonstrated that she could exceed the role of coastal defense, and was capable of accompanying larger warships on the high seas.
+In her trials in 1889, Kotaka demonstrated that she could exceed the role of coastal defence, and was capable of accompanying larger warships on the high seas.
 The Yarrow shipyards, builder of the parts for Kotaka, "considered Japan to have effectively invented the destroyer".